Benjamin Bratt

 Early Life and Background

-Bratt attended Lowell High School in San Francisco, where he joined the Lowell Forensic Society.
-He earned a B.F.A. at the University of California, Santa Barbara in 1986 and enrolled in the M.F.A. program at the American Conservatory Theater in San Francisco, which he left early when professional screen opportunities arose.
+Bratt attended Lowell High School in San Francisco, where he was a member of the Lowell Forensic Society.
+He went on to earn a Bachelor of Fine Arts from the University of California, Santa Barbara in 1986, joining the Lambda Chi Alpha fraternity during his college years.
+He later enrolled in the Master of Fine Arts program at the American Conservatory Theater in San Francisco.

 Benjamin Bratt Career